Fijishi-Enterprises/BenthicIMG-Analyser/README.md

 ## Building and viewing the documentation

+You can browse the docs right in the GitHub repo under `/docs`, but GitHub doesn't support some of the ReStructured Text links.
+The build will get everything working:

 - Download or `git clone` this repository's code.
 - Install Python and Sphinx.
 You can do this by either following the installation steps (`docs/installation.rst` in this repo) until Sphinx is installed, or you can use some other Python environment which already has Sphinx installed.
 - Open a terminal/command line, cd to the `docs` directory, and run `make html`.
 (This command is cross platform, since there's a ``Makefile`` as well as a ``make.bat``.)